 I gotta be me

-Songwriters: Walter Marks
+Songwriter: Walter Marks

 Men are babies and women lie to themselves (and to you).
 Just accept it.

+...
 Biff Hooper

-Code Duello: The Rules of Dueling
+"Duels and Hostile Encounters" Code Duello: The Rules of Dueling

 “It is the duty of a gentleman to know how to ride, to shoot, to fence, to box, to swim, to row and to dance.
 He should be graceful.
 If attacked by ruffians, a man should be able to defend himself, and also to defend women from their insults.”
-SPM vs taxi driver, Monday just after midnight March 17, 2008
+(SPM vs taxi driver, Monday just after midnight March 17, 2008)

 The phrase "to hang fire" has come to mean a delay in progressing...